beegee-tokyo/SX126x-Arduino/README.md

 __**Check out the example provided with this library to learn the basic functions.**__

-Especially for the deep sleep support on the ESP32 check out the example DeepSleep.
+For the deep sleep support on the ESP32 check out the example DeepSleep.
 ===

 THIS IS WORK IN PROGRESS AND NOT ALL FUNCTIONS ARE INCLUDED NOR TESTED.
 USE IT AT YOUR OWN RISK!